greendevilapps/binlistdata/README.md

 2. Edit or add your entry and make sure to keep the file alphabetical sorted by IIN/BIN.
 3. Test that everything works as expected by running `npm test`
 4. Send a pull request.

+-OR-

+Open an issue and I will do my best to get to it.

 ## Known issues